2024-25 Catalog

 Graduate Degrees in Education

 Financial assistance.
-Graduate assistantships and research assistantships are available in the college and in various administrative offices on campus.
+Graduate and research assistantships are available in the college and in various administrative offices on campus.
 In addition, graduate students may be recommended for a limited number of fellowships and endowed scholarships that are awarded by the college.

 Master of Education (M.Ed.)